You've got questions.

 Managing Canada's recreational fisheries is a shared responsibility between federal, provincial, and territorial governments.
 While roles vary between different provinces and territories, generally:

-• In BC freshwaters, the federal government also manages recreational fisheries for salmon species only (but not licensing); review details for freshwater regions in BC online from DFO at BC sport fishing guide
+- In BC's freshwaters, the federal government manages recreational fisheries for salmon species only; review details for freshwater regions in BC on the Recreational fishing in British Columbia portion of the DFO website

-• In BC freshwaters, the BC provincial government is responsible for managing recreational fisheries for non-salmon species, and licensing for all species found in BC freshwaters; review details at BC Freshwater Fishing Regulations Synopsis
+- In BC's freshwaters, the BC provincial government is responsible for managing recreational fisheries for non-salmon species, and licensing for all species found in BC freshwaters; review details at BC Freshwater Fishing Regulations Synopsis

-To fish tidal waters in BC you require a valid tidal waters fishing licence.
-Types of licences, fees and a link to purchase a fishing licence can be found on the DFO website.
+To fish tidal waters in BC you require a valid BC Tidal Waters Sport Fishing Licence.
+Types of licences, fees, and a link to purchase a fishing licence can be found on the DFO website.

 Q: How are regulations structured in the app?